GoogleCloudPlatform/apigee-anthos-service-mesh-demo/README.md

 ./deploy-asm.sh
 ```

+The script will provide the URL of the deployed application in the console.
+Open the URL in a new browser tab to access the application

 5. Run scrip to create a private API ingress (for Apigee to hit) & gRPC transcoding service

 ```bash